BanananaJuice/obsidian-notes/content/Projects.md

 ### Summary
-The goal of this project was to model and identify the optimal areas to live in Cape Town, considering both work location and various quality-of-life factors sourced from census data.
+The objective of this project is to model and identify optimal living areas in Cape Town by considering both work location and various quality-of-life factors derived from census data.

-The model allows users to input their work location, which is then processed through the Google Maps API to calculate commute times to and from work for each suburb in Cape Town.
-This commuting data is integrated with a broader dataset that evaluates the quality of life in each postal code, using information scraped from government websites and South African Census data.
+Users can input their work location, which is then processed using the Google Maps API to calculate commute times to and from each suburb in Cape Town.
+This commuting data is integrated with a comprehensive dataset evaluating the quality of life across different postal codes, utilizing information gathered from government websites and South African Census data.

-The results are presented through a geospatial visualization built in Power BI, enabling users to easily identify the best areas to live based on their personal needs and preferences.
+The findings are presented through a geospatial visualization created in Power BI, enabling users to easily identify the most suitable areas to live based on their individual needs and preferences.

+This project draws inspiration from the work of [Lloyd Richards](https://www.linkedin.com/posts/lloydrichards_moving-house-like-an-actuary-collect-data-activity-7188109495196135424-g52l?utm_source=share&utm_medium=member_desktop), who effectively illustrated the application of data modeling in the context of real estate decisions.

 ### Technologies Used
 - Python